metno/weatherapi-docs/doc/locationforecast/datamodel.md

 ### Availability

-To get an overview of when the various variables are present, check the following example (x denotes missing):
+To get an overview of when the various variables are present, check the following examples (x denotes missing variable):

+#### Nordic region forecast

         time                 Variable                          Short range (1 hour steps)               Medium range  (6 hour steps)
     -------------  ----------------------------- <---------------------------------------------------><----------------------------->